Content

 As mentioned, healthy weight for men can vary from person to person, thanks to many factors.

 Ethnicity can play a role in weight.
-For example, black, Hispanic and white men tend to be heavier and taller than Asian men.
+For example, black, Hispanic, and white men tend to be heavier and taller than Asian men.

 The average male weight by age can vary as much as a few pounds.
-Guys in their 20s and 30s weigh 196.9 pounds on average, men in their 40s and 50s are 200.9 pounds on average, and men over 60 measure in at 194.7 pounds on average.
+Guys in their 20s and 30s weigh 196.9 pounds on average, men in their 40s and 50s weigh 200.9 pounds on average, and men over 60 measure in at 194.7 pounds on average.

-Not only that, but the average weight for men is also influenced by height — this measurement is factored into calculating BMI.
+And of course, the average weight for men is also influenced by height — this measurement is factored into calculating BMI.
 A Google search of “average weight for 5’9 male” — which also happens to be the average height — will show different results than for a 6’4 man.

 So, what’s a healthy weight for men?
 Based on your height and BMI, the recommended weight for men falls within a range.